 Badger Ward has a close-knit nursing team.
 They get to know many of their patients and families quite well because the children often need regular or long-term treatment.

-, the work is challenging given the acute and chronic conditions of many of the patients.
+As with Bear Ward, the work is challenging given the acute and chronic conditions of many of the patients.
 However, it will really suit nurses who want to develop their expertise in ventilation and respiratory care while working in a real team environment.

 Lisa White, Band 6 Senior Staff Nurse